 It’s long been known that portraits boost the self-esteem of children.
 Family portraits are the most effective but sports and school portraits also help.
 These portraits have to be on display in the home and not left on computer hard drives or hidden away in drawers.

 If you have young children, including adolescents, be sure to get many portraits done throughout their early years.
-Formal family portraits, sports portraits, school portraits and casual portraits.
+Formal family portraits, sports portraits, school portraits, and casual portraits.
 It’s important.

 And it’s not just for children.
 I’ve seen the positive effects that good portraits have had on girls in their late teens and early twenties.
 I’ve also seen what can happen with older women.

-I once did some portraits for a hesitant, mid-thirties woman.
+I once did some portraits for a hesitant, late-thirties woman.
 During the photo-shoot, she kept apologizing for her figure, her smile, her hair and her clothes, none of which had any issues.
 The pictures turned out well.
 Seven months later she returned for more pictures.
 This time she was energetic, full of smiles and couldn’t wait to be photographed.
 What happened?

 She explained that when the first pictures were done, she was going through a divorce.
 Her husband had left her for a younger woman and she felt it was her fault.
 But after she saw the pictures, which she said got great reviews from her friends, she felt much better about herself.
 The second batch of portraits were even better than the first.
 Eight months later, she came back for a third set of portraits.